What is DeFi? Complete Guide 2025

 2. Transparency

-All transactions and smart contract code are publicly visible on the blockchain, enabling unprecedented transparency in financial operations.
+All transactions and smart agreement code are publicly visible on the distributed ledger, enabling unprecedented transparency in monetary operations.

 3. Composability

-DeFi protocols can be combined like "money legos" to create complex financial strategies and new products.
+Decentralised platforms can be combined like "money legos" to create complex monetary strategies and new products.

-DeFi often offers higher returns than traditional savings accounts due to reduced overhead and direct peer-to-peer interactions.
+DeFi protocols often offer higher returns than traditional savings accounts due to reduced overhead and direct peer-to-peer interactions.

 5. Innovation Speed

-New financial products can be developed and deployed much faster than in traditional finance.
+New monetary products can be developed and deployed much faster than in traditional banking.

 6. Self-Custody